UMassCS Logo

 We are constantly increasing our reliance on computers for managing information from tasks both great and small.
 In scenarios ranging from our personal lives to our nation's critical infrastructure, the security and privacy of information is a fundamental challenge in computer science.

-The Department of Computer Science offers to its B.S. students the chance to complete a concentration in Security & Privacy.
+The College of Information and Computer Sciences offers to its B.S. students the chance to complete a concentration in Security & Privacy.
 The S&P concentration requires no additional courses within the major.
-Our courses are taught by faculty doing cutting-edge research in security and privacy, including Kevin Fu, David Jensen, Brian Levine, and Gerome Miklau.
-We encourage students to not only take our classes, but to get involved in undergraduate research with these professors.
+Our courses are taught by faculty doing cutting-edge research in security and privacy, including Amir Houmansadr, David Jensen, Brian Levine, and Gerome Miklau.
+(Be sure to check out the research of Emery Berger and Arjun Guha as well!)
+We encourage students to both take our classes and to get involved in undergraduate research with these professors.
 Our students have graduated to positions in industry and graduate school.

 Requirements